 Students shall only be eligible to transfer earned credits back to McGill if the grade earned for each course is a C or higher.
 Please note that sometimes the grading system can be very different from ours.
-A “Pass“ or 55% at the host institution may not be acceptable if it is considered to be equivalent to a D grade here at McGill.
+55% at the host institution may not be acceptable if it is considered to be equivalent to a D grade here at McGill.
+Grades of C- or less, Pass (P) and Satisfactory (S) are not acceptable.
+The letter grade earned takes precedence over the corresponding numerical grades if both are indicated on the transcript.
 Please refer to the International credentials and grade equivalencies website as a reference.
 For more details please contact the exchange.engineering [at] mcgill.ca (McGill Engineering Student Centre) (FDA 22).

 When in doubt as to whether your grades are eligible for transfer credits, please contact MESC.
 Do not rely on the minimum passing grade at the host institution.